 The current study investigated the neural mechanisms that support the process of using context to resolve a homonym’s meaning during sentence comprehension.
 A whole brain analysis demonstrated that, as a group, readers recruit neuroanatomic regions previously implicated in homonym comprehension, including posterolateral temporal and IFC.
 However, the behavioral results established evidence that there were individual differences in performance during the homonmym comprehension task.
 One group, which we call “strategizers,” completed sentences with single-meaning alternatives significantly more often than homophones across two linguistic contexts.
 We argue that this group appreciated both potential meanings of the homonym.
 Moreover, individuals in the strategizer subgroup upregulated DLPFC, OFC and parietal cortex to support the increased demands associated with homonym processing in the subordinate context compared to the dominant context.
 We associate these demands with strategic decision-making resources associated with interpreting a homonym’s meaning.
 We discuss the contribution of each of these regions below.

-Posterolateral temporal cortex

-In both sentence contexts, we observed activation of posterolateral temporal cortex.
-The observation of posterolateral temporal activation is consistent with previous investigations of the comprehension of homonyms (Rodd et al., 2005b; Gennari et al., 2007) and sentences (Ni et al., 2000; Friederici et al., 2003; Humphries et al., 2006).
+The observation of left posterolateral temporal activation is consistent with previous investigations of the comprehension of homonyms (Rodd et al., 2005b; Gennari et al., 2007) and sentences (Ni et al., 2000; Friederici et al., 2003; Humphries et al., 2006).
 According to one perspective, this region plays a key role in the interpretation of word meaning (Hickok and Poeppel, 2007).
 Another view argues that posterolateral temporal cortex is a multimodal integration area that contributes to the organization of conceptual information underlying lexical representations of concepts and propositions (Grossman et al., 2007).
 A third approach asserts that posterolateral temporal cortex is specifically implicated in lexical selection rather than conceptual processing per se (Indefrey and Levelt, 2004; Kemeny et al., 2006).
 Regardless of the specific role that posterolateral temporal cortex plays in lexical semantic processing, our observation of increased activation in this region in all contexts may be related to upregulation of a portion of the core language processing network that helps establish word meaning.

-Inferior frontal cortex (IFC)

-Readers recruited IFC in both homonym contexts and recruitment of this region has previously been reported in other investigations on homonym comprehension (Rodd et al., 2005a; Mason and Just, 2007; Zempleni et al., 2007a; Bedny et al., 2008; Grindrod et al., 2008a; Whitney et al., 2009).
-IFC may play a role in the process of selecting one item from among several available alternatives (Botvinick et al., 1999; Carter et al., 2000), and IFC may specifically be involved in selecting among semantic alternatives (Thompson-Schill et al., 1997b; Wagner et al., 2001; Badre et al., 2005; Grindrod et al., 2008b; Bilenko et al., 2009).
-Since our experimental task requires participants to make a response selection between a homonym and an unambiguous alternative that shares one of the meanings of the homonym, our observed pattern of activation is consistent with the claims that these regions support response selection.
-Critically, however, our direct subtraction of subordinate minus dominant context did not reveal recruitment of IFC.
-This finding is not consistent with previous studies demonstrating greater IFC recruitment for a subordinate relative to a dominant context.

 Dorsolateral prefrontal cortex (DLPFC)